 Share Your Thoughts

 As a public health issue, gun violence impacts all Connecticut residents – including the attorneys at The Flood Law Firm.
-We are actively involved with and concerned for the safety of our local community.
+We are actively involved with and concerned about the safety of our local community.
 If you have questions regarding Connecticut gun law or liability and would like to speak to a member of our firm, please call us at (877) 987-9529.
 Your phone call is free and confidential.

 You may also voice your opinion by contacting your local legislator.